velvinnn/Single-cell-HiC/README.md

 # Single-cell-HiC
-In Prof. Jie Liu's lab
+In Prof. Jie Liu's lab, Department of Bioinformatics, University of Michigan